usaussie/appscript-bigquery-csv/README.md

 ### INSTRUCTIONS
  - Create a folder in Google Drive to store your CSV files that are pending processing, and then another folder to store processed CSV files.
  - Create a new project in google appscript (script.google.com)
- - Copy the Code.gs file contents into appscript, update the variables at the top.
+ - Copy the files from this repo appscript
+ - Make a copy of config.sample.gs and rename as config.gs...then make all your variable/customizations for your BQ project in there.
+You will NOT make any changes to any other files.
  - Update/write some functions to set up the tables you want.
 Follow the examples provided, ie: table_characters() and table_places().
 Just change what's there, and copy/paste to create new table definitions based on what the CSV file(s) will contain.
- - Update the process_all_pending_csv_files() function's switch/case statement, so that it knows what the first column heading is of each CSV file type.
-This is how the code parses the CSVs to determine which table function it should use for the BQ load job.
- - Update the doCreateTables() function to point to the appropriate table functions.
+ - Look in the Jobs.gs file -- it is the one you'll use to run the jobs / schedule executions for loads.
- - Run the doCreateTables() function once, which will prompt for permissions, and then create your BQ tables (if you did the above steps correctly).
+ - Run the create_tables_one_time() function once, which will prompt for permissions, and then create your BQ tables (if you did the above steps correctly).
  - Accept the permissions (asking for access for your script to read/write to google drive, bigquery etc)
  - Make sure there are some CSV files into the PENDING google drive folder you set up.
  - Run the process_all_pending_csv_files() function (once, or set a trigger)